FreeDSx/LDAP/docs/Server/General-Usage.md

 Channel-binding (`-PLUS`) variants of each are also available (e.g. `SASL_SCRAM_SHA_256_PLUS`) for environments where TLS channel binding is required.

-**Note**: Because `getPassword()` must return the plaintext password, you cannot store passwords as one-way hashes (e.g. bcrypt) when supporting CRAM-MD5, DIGEST-MD5, or SCRAM.
-If one-way hashing is a requirement, use `PLAIN` over TLS instead, which allows password verification via `verifyPassword()`.

 ## StartTLS SSL Certificate Support